DigitalPublishingToolkit/TOD15-Online-Courtship/md/book.md

 gender performances are used for constructing virtual selves.
 [^17_Lindsay_3],[^17_Lindsay_4],[^17_Lindsay_10],[^17_Lindsay_11]

-Contemporary dating relationships provide individuals’ an opportunity to personally define relationship needs and seek partners according to these needs.[^17_Lindsay_12] Previous research documents that the combination of casual and loosely defined relationships, with the onset of online dating and personal advertisements in print newspapers, lead to a dating industry. [^17_Lindsay_13] The dating industry helps people become objects or products within the dating space, “Science and commerce are entwined in the relationship-scientific endeavors of these \[online dating\] organizations.”[^17_Lindsay_13] Before online dating began men and women would use print advertisements to market themselves in order to entice other singles.[^17_Lindsay_14] In Jagger’s content analysis of dating newspaper advertisements she concludes this is consumerism at work, and to be marketable as a dater one many daters relied on mentioning their physical attractiveness and likability.[^17_Lindsay_14] In the conclusion Jagger describes how gender performances remain present, but are being redefined based on new masculinities and femininities.[^17_Lindsay_14] Daters must present themselves as attractive products, and identify a target market.[^17_Lindsay_14] In an experiment by Yang and Chiou, adolescents’ were asked to select dating preferences off a checklist; then the participants were given an opportunity to scroll through potential dates online.
-The results demonstrated that the more options available, the more young people would become distracted and abandon their original preferences.[^17_Lindsay_15] The medium of online advertisements could potentially influence daters’ rational dating process, making it increasingly difficult to stand out among other daters.
-Based on previous online dating literature many individuals’ perform heterosexual gendered scripts, potentially to attract a target audience.
+Contemporary dating relationships provide individuals' an opportunity to personally define relationship needs and seek partners according to these needs.[^17_Lindsay_12] Previous research documents that the combination of casual and loosely defined relationships, with the onset of online dating and personal advertisements in print newspapers, lead to a dating industry. [^17_Lindsay_13] The dating industry helps people become objects or products within the dating space, "Science and commerce are entwined in the relationship-scientific endeavors of these \[online dating\] organizations."[^17_Lindsay_13] Before online dating began men and women would use print advertisements to market themselves in order to entice other singles.[^17_Lindsay_14] In Jagger's content analysis of dating newspaper advertisements she concludes this is consumerism at work, and to be marketable as a dater one many daters relied on mentioning their physical attractiveness and likability.[^17_Lindsay_14] In the conclusion Jagger describes how gender performances remain present, but are being redefined based on new masculinities and femininities.[^17_Lindsay_14] Daters must present themselves as attractive products, and identify a target market.[^17_Lindsay_14] In an experiment by Yang and Chiou, adolescents' were asked to select dating preferences off a checklist; then the participants were given an opportunity to scroll through potential dates online.
+The results demonstrated that the more options available, the more young people would become distracted and abandon their original preferences.[^17_Lindsay_15] The medium of online advertisements could potentially influence daters' rational dating process, making it increasingly difficult to stand out among other daters.
+Based on previous online dating literature many individuals' perform heterosexual gendered scripts, potentially to attract a target audience.
 Using autoethnography to describe the online dating experience from the perspective of the dater I will discuss at length how I navigated these